bmike2047/dipole-rf-calculator/README.md

 ![](assets/images/logo2.png)
 ### Description<br/>
 Calculates Ez field from a half-wave dipole at distance r<br/>
-Calculates VOC (V open circuit) from the incident field Ez on an identical receiving dipole and polarization at distance r<br/>
+Calculates VOC (V open circuit) from the incident field Ez on an identical receiving dipole at distance r <br/>
-Calculates Pload (power delivered to a perfectly matched load) by the incident field Ez on an identical dipole at distance r<br/>
+Calculates Pload (power delivered to a perfectly matched load) by the incident field Ez on an identical receiving dipole at distance r <br/>
 Calculates Prx (power received to a perfectly matched load) via Friis formula.
 This is used as a verification and it should be equal with Pload

 ### Other features
 Calculates dipole length from input frequency for a quick antenna design<br/>
 Calculates dipole feed current Ia from input power<br/>
 Converts both Tx and Rx power to dbm for a quick link budget design<br/>
-Calculates the free space path loss for a quick link budget design. (this includes both Tx and Rx - 2.15db gain)<br/>
+Calculates the free space path loss for a quick link budget design. (this includes both Tx and Rx 2.15db gain)<br/>
 Computed results are displayed in engineering format<br/>

 ### Quick math